egnor/pivid/README.md

 * The libgbm ("Generic Buffer Manager") library tries to abstract over those driver-specific interfaces.
 * "DRM-PRIME" is a fancy name for ioctl's (see libdrm `drmPrimeHandleToFD` and `drmPrimeFDToHandle`) to convert GEM handles to/from "dma-buf" descriptors.
 * These "dma-buf" descriptors can be used with other systems like V4L2, of course you have to get the data format right.

-Open questions:
-* On the RPi (v3d driver), are "dumb buffers" all we need, or should we use the v3d-specific `DRM_V3D_CREATE_BO` ioctl?
-* When using V4L2 (with MMAL underneath) for video decoding, how is hardware access arbitrated between streams?
-* What's the exact dance of frames between V4L2 and KMS, esp when starting/stopping/splicing/blending?